 The Making of the Roundup for Autism

 Roundup, in partnership with the Lone Star Pony Express, one of Roundup’s biggest supporters, holds fundraising events across Texas throughout the year.
-Events include the Lone Star Pony Express BBQ Cook-off at the Winch Ranch in Montgomery, TX and the Lone Star Pony Express Golf Tournament in Houston, TX.
-The Roundup’s biggest event held every September starts with a Kick-Off Party at Billy Bob's in the Fort Worth Stockyards, followed by the Pegasus Ball, a black-tie affair, at the Fairmont Dallas.
-Toward the end of the year is a 2 day sorting, roping and barrel racing competition at Glenrose Expo Center in Glenrose, TX.
-Also held throughout the year are smaller peripheral events in the DFW area.
+Events include the Lone Star Pony Express BBQ Cook-off at the Winch Ranch in Montgomery, TX, the Lone Star Pony Express Golf Tournament in Houston, TX and the Lone Star Pony Express Crawfish Boil in Katy, TX.
+The Roundup’s biggest event held every September starts with a Kick-Off Party at Billy Bob's in the Fort Worth Stockyards, followed by A Night in the Stockyard's, cowboy chic attire, at the Hotel Drover, Ft Worth, TX.
+Toward the end of the year is a 3 day sorting at Somervell County Expo Center in Glen Rose, TX.

 Producing these events takes dedication, perseverance, organization, all types of talents, visionaries, time and sponsors!
 In other words, it takes an army!

 Roundup's Executive Director, Gina Marx, has a rich background in marketing and branding, development, event planning, catering, sales, and even real estate, but most importantly, she has a passion to serve those in need.
 After volunteering for the Roundup for Autism for more than 20 years, Gina was elevated in 2015 to executive director, a new position created specifically for her.
 Gina’s strategy is to continue building a Roundup team that is as passionate as herself.

 Gina has a daughter, Sophie and two stepchildren, Gabby and Zach.
 She resides in Wisconsin with her husband, David, four dogs and “Girlfriend” the cat.

 Bobby Norris Roundup for Autism